-In their opinion, scratches are observed on relatively large shot grains, according to which it is possible to identify them, but, the authors also point out that the probability of repeating the same scratches is very small, this requires that the entire surface of the projectile touch the entire inner surface of the barrel, at which point there is a greater chance that identification marks will remain on the projectile (Sinha & Kshettry, 1972).
+In their opinion, scratches are observed on relatively large shot grains and it is possible to identify them.
+Notwithstanding, the authors also point out that the probability of repeating the same scratches is very small.
+Since the entire surface of the projectile is expected to touch the entire inner surface of the barrel, there is a greater chance that identification marks will remain on the projectile (Sinha & Kshettry, 1972).

-The possibility of identifying objects fired from smoothbore weapons (slugs, shots, pellets and containers) is discussed in article of G. Bakradze and V. Golenev.
-The authors conclude that objects fired from smoothbore weapons can be identified, although experimental studies are still needed (Bakhtadze & Golenev, 2019).
+The possibility of identifying objects fired from smoothbore weapons (slugs, shots, pellets and containers) is discussed in the article of Bakhtadze and Golenev (2019).
+Although the authors conclude that objects fired from smoothbore weapons can be identified, experimental studies are still needed

-Leaving aside the practice, even in theory it is highly doubtful to identify smooth bore weapons by containers.
-A container is a warehouse made of plastic material in which a shot, pellets, or slugs is placed at the time of firing.
-At the moment of firing, high pressure is generated in the barrel, compaction of projectiles placed in the container, creating obturation and increasing friction between the barrel channel walls and the container, which, together with the temperature generated by the combustion of the gunpowder, causes the walls of the plastic container to soften.
-The microrelief formed on the walls of the container after the shot loses its high temperature, it cools down, the plastic hardens again and the shape of the micro-relief changes, which already in itself precludes the persistence of individual traits on it and its suitability for identification.
+Leaving aside the practical aspect, it is highly doubtful even in theory to identify smooth bore weapons by containers.
+A container is a warehouse made of plastic material in which shots, pellets, or slugs are placed at the time of firing.
+At the moment of firing, high pressure is generated in the barrel.
+Thereafter, compaction of projectiles is placed in the container, which creates obturation and increases friction between the barrel channel walls and the container.
+Consequently, the temperature generated by the combustion of the gunpowder causes the walls of the plastic container to soften.
+After the shot, the micro-relief formed on the walls of the container loses its high temperature and cools down.
+Then the plastic hardens again and the shape of the micro-relief changes, which already in itself precludes the persistence of individual traits on it and its suitability for identification.

-Reasoning of the authors who point out that smooth-bore firearms can be identified by shot, pellet and container is based on only small theoretical considerations.
+The rationale of some authors that smoothbore firearm can be identified by shot, pellet, and container is based on only small theoretical considerations.
 Every theoretical research and reasoning exists in order for it to find application in practice, otherwise it has no theoretical value either.
-Ideal conditions are created in the laboratory for conducting experiments and obtaining experimental bullets without damaging them.
-Even under these conditions, it is almost impossible to obtain shots and/or pellets, which can be used for further identification and an identification study based on them will yield results.
-We are not talking about shots and pellets, removed from the crime scene, moreover, they are mainly made of soft metal and change their shape and fragmentation upon contact with the objects.
-Despite numerous experiments and research carried out in the laboratory, no experimental shots and pellets were obtained from the smoothbore weapon, in comparison with which the expert unequivocally concluded that they had been fired from the same weapon.
+Ideal conditions are created in the laboratory to conduct experiments and obtain experimental bullets without damaging them.
+Even under these conditions, it is almost impossible to obtain shots and/or pellets, which can be used for further identification.
+However, an identification study based on them will yield results.
+The focus here is not on shots and pellets removed from crime scenes because they are mainly made of soft metal and their shape and fragmentation changes upon contact with the objects.
+Despite numerous experiments and researches carried out in the laboratory, no experimental shots and pellets were obtained from the smoothbore weapon.
+Thus, the expert unequivocally concluded that they had been fired from the same weapon.

-Unlike shots and pellets, it is possible to use only a one slug fired from a smoothbore to identify, a slug, whose diameter is equal to or slightly greater than the inside diameter of the barrel channel and which is completely or partially obturated at the moment the slug enters the barrel.
-In this case, it would be ideal if the inner surface of the barrel has any defects since the smooth surface of the barrel has no lands and grooves.
+Unlike shots and pellets, it is possible to use only one slug fired from a smoothbore to identify a slug whose diameter is equal to or slightly greater than the inside diameter of the barrel channel, which is completely or partially obturated at the moment the slug enters the barrel.
+In this case, it would be ideal if the inner surface of the barrel have any defects, since the smooth surface of the barrel has no lands and grooves.